-From the 1960s onwards, Malta has attracted retirees – British mostly but some other northern Europeans too – on account of its enticing combination of sun, proximity to ‘back home’, and its dual official language, English.
-Now, far fewer British retirees here have old army, navy, air force service links to the Islands, but Malta is still on the A list of expat destinations; something that’s been internationally recognised.
+From the 1960s onwards, many expats have chosen to retire to Malta.
+For the main part, they have been British but some other northern Europeans too – on account of its enticing combination of sun, proximity to ‘back home’, and its dual official language, English.
+Now, far fewer British retire to Malta as the old forces links weaken.
+But Malta is still on the A list of expat destinations; something that’s been internationally recognised.
 We catch up with one retiree who’s been here just over five years, to find out whether the islands live up to expectations about social life, living costs and more.Q.
 What factors were uppermost in your mind when choosing a country to retire to and did Malta check the boxes?

 First and foremost, we wanted a country that had warm winters and an abundance of sunshine.
 It also had to be within a few hours’ flying time from the UK as we have family there and do not want to be too far away from them.
 Also, at the time, the cost of living was lower; sadly now it has virtually caught up with Britain.

 On the practical side we considered, but didn’t look into too deeply – France, (where we’d previously had a little holiday home), Cyprus, Madeira and Gibraltar, but not Spain (too many Brits!).
 At the time, most of those places were more expensive I think.